-Transfer to a four-year program provides training for careers such as games designer, network and data communications analyst, network administrator, web developer, web administrator, IT consultant, computer security specialist, security engineer, systems administrator, and database administrator.
+Transfer to a four-year program provides training for careers such as games designer, network and data communications analyst, network administrator, web developer, web administrator, IT consultant, computer security specialist, security engineer, systems administrator, and database administrator

-Students should contact their advisers and/or the transfer counselor in the Student Development Center for information on transfer planning.
+Students should contact their advisers and/or the transfer counselor in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
 Early consultation to plan the most appropriate course sequence will optimize transferability.